peacey/split-vpn/README.md

     * For OpenVPN, first check the openvpn.log file in the VPN server's directory for any errors.
     * For WireGuard, check wireguard.log after you run your run script or check the output of wg-quick up.
 For wireguard-go, check the output when you run your run script.
 Make sure you received a handshake in WireGuard or the connection will not work.
 If you did not receive a handshake, double check your configuration's Private and Public key and other variables.
     * For OpenConnect, check the openconnect.log file in the VPN server's directory for any errors.
-  * Check that the iptable rules, policy-based routes, and custom table routes agree with your configuration.
+  * Check that the iptables rules, policy-based routes, and custom table routes agree with your configuration.
 See the previous question for how to look this up.
   * If you want to see which line the scripts failed on, open the `updown.sh` and `add-vpn-iptables-rules.sh` scripts and replace the `set -e` line at the top with `set -xe` then rerun the VPN.
 The `-x` flag tells the shell to print every line before it executes it.
   * Post a bug report if you encounter any reproducible issues.